Isabella of Portugal, Duchess of Burgundy: Duchess of Burgundy

 Isabella was a refined and intelligent woman who liked to be surrounded by artists and poets.
 She was a generous patron of the arts.
 In politics, she had a great influence on her son, but even more so on her husband, whom she represented on several diplomatic conferences and for whom she governed when he was absent.
 Most notably, she negotiated many of the marriages of the members of her court, among them the marriage of her son Charles to Catherine of France.
 She also took special pains on behalf of Mary of Guelders, who attended upon Catherine.
 Isabella helped arrange her marriage to James II of Scotland, which would make her queen.

 Later life

 By 1457, however, she had withdrawn from the court and distanced herself from her husband, partly to side with her son in his estrangement with him, partly out of a desire to live a more devout and quieter life.
 Her personal feelings came into conflict with the decisions of her husband, resulting in her abandoning court and taking up refuge in the castle of La Motte-au Bois, where she established a parallel court, which became a protectorate for the victims of her husband's official politics.
 At that time she assisted the Flemish harmed by Philip's military actions and, under her protection, advanced Josse van Huerter to her nephew, Ferdinand of Portugal.

+Following the death of Henry VI of England, who had no surviving heirs, Isabella asserted her right to the English throne in a charter dated 17 June 1471, declaring herself to be Henry's universal heiress on account of the consanguinity conferred by her grandfather (and Henry's great-grandfather), John of Gaunt.
+She would later relinquish the claim to her son, Charles, one month before her death.

-She died in Aire-sur-la-Lys in 1471.
+Isabella died in Aire-sur-la-Lys in December 1471.
+She was interred in the Champmol on 11 February 1474.